CityU confers Honorary Fellowships on three distinguished persons

 Three distinguished persons were conferred the title of Honorary Fellow of City University of Hong Kong (CityU) in recognition of their distinctive contributions to the development of, and service to, the University and the community.

-The distinguished persons are:
+The eminent persons are: